-'''

-USAGE for p4login v4.4.1:

-p4login [<instance>] [-p <port> | -service] [-automation] [-all]

-or

-p4login -h|-man

-DESCRIPTION:

-'''

-In its simplest form, this script simply logs in P4USER to P4PORT using the defined password access mechanism.
+''' echo "USAGE for p4login v$Version: p4login [<instance>] [-p <port> | -service] [-automation] [-all] ОΓ p4login -h|-man if [[ "$style" == -man ]]; then echo -e "DESCRIPTION: In its simplest form, this script simply logs in P4USER to P4PORT using the defined password access mechanism.
 It generates a login ticket for the SDP super user, defined by P4USER when sourcing the SDP standard shell environment.
 It is called from cron scripts, and so does not normally generate any output.
 If run on a replica with the -service option, the serviceUser defined for the given replica is logged in.

-The \$SDP_AUTOMATION_USERS variable can be defined in /p4_N.vars.
+The \$SDP_AUTOMATION_USERS variable can be defined in $P4CCFG/p4_N.vars.
 If defined, this should contain a comma-delimited list of automation users to be logged in when the -automation option is used.
-A definition might look like:
+A definition might look like: '''

-export SDP_AUTOMATION_USERS=builder,trigger-admin,p4review
+export SDP AUTOMATION USERS=builder,trigger-admin,p4review

-Login behaviour is affected by external factors:
+Login behaviour is affected by external factors: 1.
+P4AUTH, if defined, affects login behavior on replicas.

-- 1. P4AUTH, if defined, affects login behavior on replicas. - 2.
-The auth.id setting, if defined, affects login behaviors (and generally simplifies them). - 3.
-The \$SDP_ALWAYS_LOGIN variable.
+- 2. The auth.id setting, if defined, affects login behaviors (and generally simplifies them). - 3.
+The \\$SDP ALWAYS LOGIN variable.
 If set to 1, this causes p4login to always execute a 'p4 login' command to generate a login ticket, even if a 'p4 login -s' test indicates none is needed.
 By default, the login is skipped if a 'p4 login -s' test indicates a long-term ticket is available that expires 31+days in the future.
-Add "export SDP_ALWYAYS_LOGIN=1" to /p4_N.vars to change the default for an instance, or to /p4/common/bin/p4_vars to change it globally.
+Add \"export SDP_ALWYAYS_LOGIN=1\" to \$P4CCFG/p4_N.vars to change the default for an instance, or to \$P4CBIN/p4 vars to change it globally.
 If unset, the default is 0.